Providing Medical & Legal Forensic Consultant Services

 Can Dr. Chundru perform a private or second autopsy and also provide forensic consultant services?

 Yes, but only in the states of Texas, Nevada, and Utah.
-Dr. Chundru can provide autopsy services for a family and also provide forensic consultant services.
-In fact, if he provides the initial autopsy, he will be able to better understand and evaluate his findings as a forensic consultant.
+Dr. Chundru can provide autopsy services for a family and also provide forensic consultation services.
+In fact, if he provides the initial autopsy, he will be able to better understand and evaluate his findings as a forensic pathology consultant.

-Can forensic consultant services lead to forensic expert witness services?
+Can forensic pathology consultant services lead to forensic expert witness services?